sellmair/krate/docs/krate.md

 # Package krate.optimizer

-Optimizes SQL queries to reduce the amount of queries executed on the database.
+Optimizes entity queries on common operations to reduce the amount of effective SQL queries